aaronolds/Adulting-simulator/QUESTIONS.md

 **Question:** What's your vision for this project beyond the initial release?

 - [ ] One-time project, minimal maintenance
-- [ ] Ongoing updates with new features
+- [x] Ongoing updates with new features
-- [ ] Community contributions welcome
+- [c] Community contributions welcome
 - [ ] Potential commercial use
-- [ ] Open source for others to use/modify
+- [x] Open source for others to use/modify
 - [ ] Not sure yet

 **Question:** Should we design with specific future features in mind?